-Figure 5: Given constant-stress thermal cycling (CFTC) data for a number of stress levels, the Lagoudas SMA constitutive model can be calibrated using local curve-fitting routines.
+Figure 5: Given constant-stress thermal cycling (CFTC) data for several stress levels, the Lagoudas SMA constitutive model can be calibrated using local curve-fitting routines.
 However, this method still relies on many manual iterations to find smooth hardening coefficients (not shown above).
 In each subfigure above, the parameters found are displayed in the grey box in the lower-right corner.